A strong portfolio will be key to you finding a job as a graphic designer

 Other tips for making speculative approaches include:

 You may choose to work towards chartership with the CSD.
 To achieve chartered designer status you need to prove you're operating professionally and that you meet required competences.
 The process involves a professional portfolio and review.
-Find out more at CSD: Chartership.
+Find out more at CSD - Chartership.

-Successful designers may be in a position to apply for a senior designer post after three to five years.
+You may be in a position to apply for a senior designer post after three to five years.
 In large design partnerships, it may be possible to achieve promotion from designer to management positions, such as studio manager or creative director.